← Back to Works

 Write nlog10(2)=k+{nlog10(2)}n \log_{10}(2) = k + \{n \log_{10}(2)\} where k=nlog10(2)k = \lfloor n \log_{10}(2) \rfloor and {x}=xx\{x\} = x - \lfloor x \rfloor is the fractional part.
 Then 2n=10k10{nlog10(2)},2^n = 10^k \cdot 10^{\{n \log_{10}(2)\}},so m=10{nlog10(2)}m = 10^{\{n \log_{10}(2)\}}.
 The leading digit is dd iff m[d,d+1),m \in [d, d+1), i.e. {nlog10(2)}[log10(d),log10(d+1))\{n \log_{10}(2)\} \in [\log_{10}(d), \log_{10}(d+1)).

-Intuitively: going from leading digit 1 to 2 requires doubling, while 8 to 9 is only a 12.5% increase.
-In real life, multiplicative processes spend more time with smaller leading digits.
+Intuitively, going from leading digit 1 to 2 requires doubling, while 8 to 9 is only a 12.5% increase.
+So, in real-world datasets, multiplicative processes spend more time with smaller leading digits.

 Scale Invariance

-The Weyl approach shows why powers of 2 follow Benford's Law from a mathematical standpoint, but the concept of scale invariance provides another perspective: since units are arbitrary, a natural leading-digit law should not depend on whether we measure in miles or kilometers.
-Benford's Law is the unique scale-invariant distribution.
+Scale invariance gives a different perspective.
+Units are arbitrary - a natural leading-digit law shouldn't care whether we measure in miles or kilometers.
+Benford's Law is the unique distribution with this property.
 On a log scale, multiplying by a constant just adds a constant; invariance under these shifts corresponds to a uniform distribution of fractional parts of log10(x),\log_{10}(x), which produces Benford's formula.

 Recurrence and Waiting Times

-Kac's theorem intuitively quantifies the average return time: if UU is a region within a space S,S, the expected number of steps to return to UU is μ(S)/μ(U),\mu(S)/\mu(U), the ratio of total measure to the region's measure.
+Kac's theorem quantifies the average return time: if UU is a region within a space S,S, the expected number of steps to return to UU is μ(S)/μ(U),\mu(S)/\mu(U), the ratio of total measure to the region's measure.
 If UU occupies 10% of the space, you return on average every 10 iterations.
-Smaller regions take longer to revisit.

 Randomness and Normal Numbers

-Benford's Law tells us first digits aren't uniformly distributed across datasets.
+Benford's Law shows that first digits aren't uniformly distributed across datasets.
 But what about all digits within a single number?
 When do those look “random”?
-Informally, a number is normal (in a given base) if its digits look statistically uniform at every level: single digits, pairs, triples, and longer blocks all occur in the proportions you'd expect from random digits.
+A number is normal (in a given base) if its digits look statistically uniform at every level: single digits, pairs, triples, and longer blocks all occur in the proportions you'd expect from random digits.
 Borel's Normal Numbers Theorem: almost all real numbers are normal.
 (This is a loose definition; the formal treatment involves measure theory and is worth exploring if you're curious.)

 Important distinction: normality is about digit distribution within a single number's base-b expansion, while Benford's Law is about leading digits across a dataset.
-A simple example is that 2/32/3 is not normal (its expansion is eventually periodic in any integer base).
-Take the binary representation: 2/3=0.1022/3 = 0.\overline{10}_2.
-0s and 1s appear equally often, but at the level of length-2 blocks, only 10 and 01 appear; 00 and 11 never occur, whereas in a normal number you'd expect all pairs to occur with equal frequency of 1/41/4.
-Thus it looks “normal” for single digits but fails the normality properties once you examine pairs.
+For example, 2/32/3 is not normal - its expansion is eventually periodic in any integer base.
+In binary, 2/3=0.1022/3 = 0.\overline{10}_2: 0s and 1s appear equally often, but among length-2 blocks only 10 and 01 appear; 00 and 11 never occur, where a normal number would have each pair at frequency 1/41/4.
+So it looks “normal” for single digits but fails normality at length 2.
 Both Benford and normality ask “what does randomness look like?” in different contexts.

 The Bigger Picture

 These seemingly distinct results share a common foundation in ergodic theory.
-A system is ergodic if a single trajectory, followed long enough, eventually explores the entire space proportionally.
+A system is ergodic if a single trajectory, followed long enough, visits every region in proportion to its measure.
 Birkhoff's Ergodic Theorem formalizes this: in ergodic systems, time averages equal space averages.
 Track one orbit over time, and the fraction of time it spends in any region converges to that region's measure.

 Weekly Notes